St Martin's Church, Wareham

-St Martin's Church, Wareham, sometimes St Martin's-on-the-walls, is an Anglo-Saxon church in the town of Wareham, Dorset in England.
+St Martin's Church, Wareham, sometimes St Martin's-on-the-walls, is an Anglo-Saxon church in the town of Wareham in Dorset, England.
 It is the most complete example of an Anglo-Saxon church in Dorset.

-It is a Grade I listed building and a Scheduled Ancient Monument.
+It is a Grade I listed building and a scheduled monument.

 History and features

 The church is reputed to have been founded by Saint Aldhelm in the 7th century.
-It is thought that this earlier building was destroyed by Cnut the Great in 1015.
-The present building dates from about AD 1030.
+It is thought that this earlier building was destroyed by King Canute in 1015.
+The present building dates from about AD 1020.
 Anglo-Saxon features include a tall, narrow nave and chancel, late Anglo-Saxon wall-arcading in the north west aisle and traces of a Saxon door.
 The building has been altered and expanded over the years but the nave and a tiny window in the north side of the chancel are original features.
 On the north wall of the chancel are 12th-century frescoes depicting Saint Martin on horseback, escorted by attendants, dividing his cloak and giving one half to a naked beggar.

 On one of the walls a number of red stars have been painted, possibly representing plague deaths in the 17th century.

-During the Great Fire of Wareham in 1762 the church was used as a temporary refuge for those who had lost their homes.
+During the Great Fire of Wareham in 1762, the church was used as a temporary refuge for those who had lost their homes.
 Later the church fell into disuse but at the beginning of the 20th century a programme of restoration began and the church was rededicated on 23 November 1936.

 In the north aisle sits a stone tomb effigy of T. E. Lawrence (Lawrence of Arabia), created by his friend Eric Kennington.
+Lawrence was buried at Moreton, Dorset in 1935.

 The church is still in use, with a regular weekly communion on Wednesdays.